Faculty & Staff Resources

 - Assistant Director of Student Development, Laura Mack

 Contact information for OWAs is maintained in the Moravian University Directory.

 Additional information about campus crime, state laws, and disclosures related to sexual misconduct, as well as PA statutes, can be found in Moravian University's Annual Security Report.

 The best way for students to understand faculty reporting obligations is by outlining this requirement up front.
 Accordingly, faculty are asked to utilize the following Title IX statement on all course syllabi:

-"Moravian College faculty are committed to providing a learning environment free from harassment and discrimination, including sexual harassment/violence under Title IX.
+"Moravian University faculty are committed to providing a learning environment free from harassment and discrimination, including sexual harassment/violence under Title IX.
 Should a student disclose a concern of this nature, the faculty member is obligated to inform the Title IX Coordinator, who will assist the student in determining support measures and resolution options.
 Reports can be made online anytime at www.moravian.edu/titleix.
-Fully confidential reporting options include the College Chaplains and professionals in the Counseling and Health Centers.
+Fully confidential reporting options include the University Chaplains and professionals in the Counseling and Health Centers.
 Survivors are encouraged to seek immediate assistance by contacting the Advocates at (484) 764-9242.
 For more information, including grievance procedures, please view the Equal Opportunity, Harassment, and Non-Discrimination Policy at www.moravian.edu/policy"

 Additionally, faculty engaging in human subjects research may benefit from including this information on their informed consent.
 While disclosures occurring in the context of research are not required to be reported, faculty are encouraged to provide participants with the information about reporting options and support resources.

 University employees are often a point of disclosure for students, due in large part to the level of trust that exists in these relationships.
 To learn more about expectations and strategies for effectively responding to disclosures of sexual violence, view Am I Obligated to Report?.